vggls/Feature_extraction_with_Conv2d_Autoencoders/Report.md

    Returning back to "main_ntbk.ipynb", in the short section no. 4, we load the "optimal" encoder (over all tuned above) in order to use it as code feature extractor for the training and test data.

 #### 5) Training labelled data : High Level Features, Spectograms & Code Features
-   As the title suggests this section is concerned with calculating the training data features at three different levels.
+   As the title suggests this section focuses on calculating the training data features at three different levels.

-   We deal with the signal size exactly as in section 3, and we get the following :
+   We deal with the signal size exactly as in section 3, and the following features come up:

-   - For each training data point a 136-dim high level features vector via the "mid_feature_extraction" method of pyAudioAnalysis.
+   - For each training data point we get a 136-dim high level features vector via the "mid_feature_extraction" method of pyAudioAnalysis.
 The calculations are based m_win=m_step=1 and s_win=s_step=0.05.

      The points (along with their labels) are saved in the "training_data_hlf.pickle" file. (see "files" folder)

-   - For each data point at least one (or more) spectogram(s) of size (74, 200) via the "spectogram" method of pyAudioAnalysis.
+   - For each data point we get at least one (or more) spectogram(s) of size (74, 200) via the "spectogram" method of pyAudioAnalysis.
 We note that spectograms that correspond to the same data point have the same label.
 Eventually, the 1031 data points yield 1491 spectograms.

      In the code, we also introduce the "var" variable which keeps track of the data point (one among the 1031) that the spectogram/label pair comes from.
 This is useful in order to correctly collect the training datapoints in percentages per class in the experiment of section 7.
 This information is stored in the "track" list and is transferred to the code features below as well.